Hemalekhar/Dashboards/README.md

 My Data Analytics Portfolio

 Hello All !
 Welcome to my Data Analytics Portfolio!
+Here you can find some of my Dashboards created with Power BI and IBM Cognos.